PromptPex: Automatic Test Generation for Language Model Prompts: Evaluation

-\subsection{Baseline}
+\subsubsection{Baseline}

 In our evaluation, we used a zero-shot LLM-based test generator as the baseline.
-We use \gptfouro{} to generate tests for both the baseline and \toolname{}.
+We use \basemodel{} to generate tests for both the baseline and \toolname{}.
 We instruct the model to develop multiple test cases by inferring the functional specification and input for the given prompt.
 We ask it to begin with understanding possible inputs and its components, what the syntax and semantics related constraints are, and possible input scenarios.
-We enforce the following properties while generating the baseline tests: \begin{itemize} \item The test cases must be designed to validate whether the output properly adheres to description. \item A good test must always be a valid input meeting the requirements mentioned in the description. \item The test cases must be diverse and distinct. \item Each test case must be crafted to rigorously assess whether the output meets the stipulated behavior based on the provided prompt. \item The input scenarios used for creating the tests must be valid, realistic, and fully comply with the given description. \item Generate test cases to broadly cover a range of scenarios, including boundary cases, typical cases, and edge cases, to thoroughly evaluate the software's adherence to the description under various conditions. \item Each test case should adhere to principles of good software testing practices, emphasizing coverage, specificity, and independence. \item Focus on creating diverse test cases that effectively challenge the prompt's capabilities by critically assessing potential weaknesses in the handling of inputs by the prompt. \end{itemize} The complete prompt is available in Appendix~\ref{prompt:baseline}.
-We chose this as our baseline because LLMs are capable of interpreting the prompt and generating test cases for them.
-LLMs are already found useful in generating unit tests for traditional software~\cite{llm-old-swe-test-gen-og, llm-old-swe-test-gen-siddiq2024using, llm-old-swe-test-gen-tang2024chatgpt, llm-old-swe-test-gen-xie2023chatunitest, llm-old-swe-test-gen-yuan2023no, llm-old-swe-test-gen-yuan2024evaluating, llm-old-swe-test-gen-yang2024evaluation}.
-We ensured that the prompt used to generate the baseline tests is robust and underwent multiple revisions to enhance its ability to generate effective tests.
-To provide a fair comparison with \toolname{}, we explicitly covered all requirements that are implicitly enforced by \toolname{}, such as generating valid, challenging, and diverse test cases that comprehensively cover the prompt and help identify any flaws.
-Although there will always be opportunities to improve the baseline prompt, the same holds for the prompts used in \toolname{}.
-We have refined both approaches sufficiently so that they can be effectively compared.
+We enforce the following properties while generating the baseline tests: 1) The test cases must be designed to validate whether the output properly adheres to description, 2) A good test must always be a valid input meeting the requirements mentioned in the description, 3) The test cases must be diverse and distinct, 4) Each test case must be crafted to rigorously assess whether the output meets the stipulated behavior based on the provided prompt, 5) The input scenarios used for creating the tests must be valid, realistic, and fully comply with the given description, 6) Generate test cases to broadly cover a range of scenarios, including boundary cases, typical cases, and edge cases, to thoroughly evaluate the software's adherence to the description, 7) Each test case should adhere to principles of good software testing practices, emphasizing coverage, specificity, and independence, 8) Focus on creating diverse test cases that effectively challenge the prompt's capabilities by critically assessing potential weaknesses in the handling of inputs by the prompt.